Best Ski Resorts for Thanksgiving Weekend

 Whistler Blackcomb, British Columbia

-Thanksgiving has already come and gone in Canada when Americans get around to it, but Whistler Blackcomb in British Columbia has you covered as it plans to open for skiing and riding just before Thanksgiving.
-Enjoy traditional Thanksgiving dining, a plethora of activities, family-friendly entertainment, and shopping on the Village Stroll.
+When Thanksgiving arrives in the U.S., it’s already come and gone in Canada.
+Regardless, Whistler Blackcomb in British Columbia has you covered as it plans to open for skiing and riding just before American Thanksgiving.
+Enjoy traditional holiday dining, a plethora of activities, family-friendly entertainment, and shopping on the Village Stroll.
 For a fine dining Thanksgiving dinner at its best, make your reservations at Araxi’s Restaurant and Oyster Bar.
-Elsewhere, the Braidwood Tavern serves up brunch, lunch, dinner, and turkey to go.
+Elsewhere, the Braidwood Tavern serves up brunch, lunch, and dinner, while other area restaurants sell turkey to go.

 » View Whistler Blackcomb Lodging Options